How to Promote a Book on Facebook: Ads, Analytics, Groups, and More

 How does it work?
 In the simplest terms, Facebook looks at all the possible things a user can see on their wall and predicts what they are most likely to engage with.
 Facebook owns Instagram, and the order they publish content to a user's wall is very similar.

 Facebook is a free website, and yet it makes billions of dollars.
 How is that possible?
 In a word: Ads.
 Facebook wants you to pay to get your audience to see the words you write on your page.
-I’ll cover pros and cons of advertising below, but if you are leaning against not, there are definitely ways to make sure you are connecting with your audience.
-The best way to connect with your audience without paying is Facebook Groups, which I’ll also cover below.
+I’ll cover the pros and cons of advertising below, but if you are leaning against not, there are definitely ways to make sure you are connecting with your audience.
+The best way to connect with your audience without paying is through Facebook Groups, which I’ll also cover below.

 What’s On Your Mind?

 So now that you know a little about how Facebook works, what should you post there?
 Whenever you post something on your personal Facebook page, there’s a little message in the text box that says “What’s on your mind?”
 It’s a call to action for everyone to post whatever rambling they happen to be thinking of: politics, family, religion, hobbies—it’s all fair game.
 Switch to your fan page and the message is a little different; it simply says “Write something.”
-It’s pretty vague, but the first thing to remember is this isn’t what’s on your mind—it’s about your author brand—you the author and your books.typewriter
+It’s pretty vague, but the first thing to remember is this isn’t what’s on your mind—it’s about your author brand—you the author, and your books.typewriter

 Who Is Your Audience?